kapilpokhrel/spaghetti-blog/posts/placeholder_blog.md

 ---
-title: "Placeholder Blog"
+title: 'Placeholder Blog'
-date: "2023-11-20"
+date: '2023-11-20'
-desc: "A blog about a palceholder blog"
+desc: 'A blog about a palceholder blog'
 ---

-# Placeholder Blog

 ## What are placeholder blog?